 Observers watching January’s total eclipse of the Moon saw a rare event, a short-lived flash as a meteorite hit the lunar surface.
-Spanish astronomers now think the space rock collided with the Moon at 61,000 kilometers an hour, excavating a crater 10 to 15 meters across.
+Spanish astronomers now think the space rock collided with the Moon at 61,000 kilometers (38,000 miles) an hour, excavating a crater 10 to 15 meters (33 to 49 feet) across.
 Prof. Jose Maria Madiedo of the University of Huelva, and Dr. Jose L. Ortiz of the Institute of Astrophysics of Andalusia, publish their results in a new paper in Monthly Notices of the Royal Astronomical Society.

 Total lunar eclipses take place when the Moon moves completely into the shadow of the Earth.
 The Moon takes on a red color – the result of scattered sunlight refracted through the Earth’s atmosphere – but is much darker than normal.
 These spectacular events are regularly observed by astronomers and the wider public alike.

 The most recent lunar eclipse took place on 21 January 2019, with observers in North and South America and western Europe enjoying the best view.
 At 0441 GMT, just after the total phase of the eclipse began, a flash was seen on the lunar surface.
 Widespread reports from amateur astronomers indicated the flash – attributed to a meteorite impact – was bright enough to be seen with the naked eye.

 Outreach video produced on the occasion of the publication in the scientific journal Monthly Notices of the Royal Astronomical Society (MNRAS) of the paper entitled “Multiwavelength observations of a bright impact flash during the January 2019 total lunar eclipse”, by J.M.
 Madiedo, J.L.
 Ortiz, N. Morales and P. Santos-Sanz.

 Madiedo and Ortiz operate the Moon Impacts Detection and Analysis System (MIDAS), using eight telescopes in the south of Spain to monitor the lunar surface.
 Video footage from MIDAS recorded the moment of impact.

 The impact flash lasted 0.28 seconds and is the first-ever filmed during a lunar eclipse, despite a number of earlier attempts.